Ichiro Suzuki: 2009

-Ichiro began his 2009 season by going on the disabled list for the first time in his career.
+Suzuki began his 2009 season by going on the disabled list for the first time in his career.
 He had a bleeding ulcer, which team doctor Mitch Storey said may have been caused in part by the stress of playing in the World Baseball Classic.
-After missing 8 games, Ichiro debuted on 15 April and went 2-for-5 against the Angels, including a grand slam for his 3,085th overall professional career hit.
+After missing 8 games, Suzuki debuted on April 15 and went 2-for-5 against the Angels, including a grand slam for his 3,085th overall professional career hit.
 The home run matched Isao Harimoto's Japanese record for career hits, and Harimoto had been flown out to Seattle to witness the event.
-Ichiro surpassed the record the following night.
+Suzuki surpassed the record the following night.

-Ichiro was named #30 on the Sporting News 2009 list of the 50 greatest current players in baseball, voted upon by a 100-person panel of experts and former stars.
-In May and June, Ichiro surpassed his own franchise record with a 27-game hitting streak.
-Ichiro went on to record 44 hits in June 2009, his 20th career month with 40 or more hits.
+Suzuki was named #30 on the Sporting News 2009 list of the 50 greatest current players in baseball, voted upon by a 100-person panel of experts and former stars.
+In May and June, Suzuki surpassed his own franchise record with a 27-game hitting streak.
+Suzuki went on to record 44 hits in June 2009, his 20th career month with 40 or more hits.
 The previous players to have accomplished this were Stan Musial in the NL and Lou Gehrig in the AL.

-On 6 September against the Oakland A's, Ichiro collected his 2,000th MLB hit on the second pitch of the game, a double along the first base foul line.
+On September 6 against the Oakland A's, Suzuki collected his 2,000th MLB hit on the second pitch of the game, a double along the first base foul line.
 He is the second-fastest player to reach the milestone, behind Al Simmons.
-On 13 September against the Texas Rangers, Ichiro collected his 200th hit of the season for the ninth consecutive year, setting an all-time major league record.
-Ichiro recorded 210 hits with Orix in 1994, thereby giving him a total of ten 200 hit seasons in his professional career.
+On September 13 against the Texas Rangers, Suzuki collected his 200th hit of the season for the ninth consecutive year, setting an all-time major league record.
+Suzuki recorded 210 hits with Orix in 1994, thereby giving him a total of ten 200 hit seasons in his professional career.